vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

         1. type regular
         2. does match string condition: filterTraversal
     3.	add rules to Web ACL
-    4. Re-run the WAF test script (scanner.py) from your red team host to confirm requests are blocked
+    4. Re-run the WAF test script (runscanner) from your red team host to confirm requests are blocked

 !!! info "Note About Remaining Exercises"
     **The remaining exercises below are optional.
 You should proceed to the [Verify Phase](verify.md) and come back to the content below if time permits.**